The Cynet 360 platform is the world’s fastest IR tool and includes automated attack detection and remediationLearn More

 Incident Response Plan: Roles, Process, Templates and Examples

 Incident response is an organizational process that allows an organization to respond to cyberattacks.
-The incident response process includes identifying an attack, understand its severity and prioritizing it, investigating to understand the scope of the attack, mitigating the attack, restoring operations, and taking action to ensure the same attack won’t recur.
+The incident response process includes identifying an attack, understanding its severity and prioritizing it, investigating and mitigating the attack, restoring operations, and taking action to ensure it won’t recur.

-A successful incident response process identifies attacks and deals with them as effectively and as early as possible.
-The objective of incident response is to bring the following to a minimum:
+A successful incident response plan aims to identify attacks and deal with them as effectively and as early as possible.
+The objective of an incident response plan is to bring the following to a minimum:

 The number of systems and users affected by a breach